criswell/samantha-llm/core_processes/memory_management.md

 - You discover something non-obvious that future instances should know
 - A user provides important context about their preferences or constraints

+## When to Mark Memories as Critical

+The `critical: true` flag should be used **very sparingly**.
+Mark a memory as critical when:
+- It represents a workflow that prevents costly mistakes or bugs
+- It's a procedure that must always be followed before certain actions (e.g., "always test locally before pushing")
+- Forgetting it would cause significant problems or wasted time
+- It's been referenced 5+ times and is foundational to a project

+**Guidelines:**
+- Only 5-10 memories across all of short-term and long-term should be marked critical
+- Critical memories should be reviewed periodically to ensure they're still relevant
+- If a critical memory becomes obsolete, remove the flag or delete the memory
+- Critical memories are surfaced during every bootstrap, so overuse defeats the purpose

 ## Maintaining the Short-Term Memory Index

 After creating, updating, or deleting short-term memory files, regenerate `short-term-memory/.ai/index.md` to reflect the current state.
 This index should categorize memories by recency and topic for quick scanning.

+**Critical Section**: The index must include a "⚠️ CRITICAL - Read Every Session" section at the top that lists all memories with `critical: true`.
+This ensures they're impossible to miss during bootstrap.

+**High Priority Section**: The index should also include a "High Priority (Frequent References)" section for memories with `reference_count >= 5`, even if not marked critical.

 # Storing Long-Term Memory